Stive/HeliSmart/README.md

 ## Virtual Reality
 The virtual reality based, application uses javascript to convert a video stream to a live time side by side video stream, so when it is focused into the google cardboard, the convex lens enlarges the image to give a widescreen view of the video stream.
+Using *IDOL on demand* enables us to get a transcript of the video confrence, using the speech to text apis.

 ##Ok, here is some technical specifications, of the things used.
 The ICs used are the *Spark Core or an Arduino (alternative)*, the spark core is a IoT based IC, and is extremely small just about the size of an Arduino nano.